freeCodeCamp/COM1000/README.md

 # COM1000 (Challenge-O-Mattic 1000)
-Free Code Camp's Challenge Editor (Very Alpha)
+Free Code Camp's Challenge Editor

 ## Note
 This **will** alter the challenge files in your Free Code Camp `/seed/challenges` directory!